TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Server/client continuous integration
 	- Automatic client upgrade
 	- Automatic server upgrade
+		- Remember to only pull an upgrade if both Windows and Linux versions match
+		- For now have a rcon command for "Schedule server update"

 - completely different approach to client setup replay: only record the relevant messages in some mini format?
 	- well it's less out of the box